-ARTS & SCIENCES: Human Biochemistry, Social and Psychological Development Through the Life Cycle, Genetics, General Education Requirement*
+ARTS & SCIENCES: Human Biochemistry, Sociology Life Cycles, General Psychology, Arts & Sciences Elective, Genetics, two General Education Requirements*

-MEDICINE: Pharmacology, Behavioral Sciences in Medicine, Docent Rotation I, Family Medicine I, Ambulatory Care Pharmacology (Self-Paced), Continuing Care Clinic (half-day weekly), Patient-Physician-Society I and II
+MEDICINE: Pharmacology, Behavioral Sciences in Medicine, Year 4 Docent Rotation, Family Medicine I, Ambulatory Care Pharmacology (Self-Paced), Continuing Care Clinic (half-day weekly), Patient-Physician-Society I and II, Electives

 ARTS & SCIENCES: Courses for B.A. degree*

-MEDICINE: Psychiatry, Prescribing for Special Populations (Self-Paced), Obstetrics/Gynecology, Pediatrics, Family Medicine II Rural Preceptorship, Surgery, Docent Rotation II, Continuing Care Clinic (half-day weekly), Electives
+MEDICINE: Psychiatry, Prescribing for Special Populations (Self-Paced), Obstetrics/Gynecology, Pediatrics, Family Medicine II Rural Preceptorship, Surgery, Year 5 Docent Rotation, Continuing Care Clinic (half-day weekly), Electives

 ARTS & SCIENCES: Humanities/Social Science

-MEDICINE: Docent Rotation III, Emergency Medicine, Rational and Safe Drug Prescribing (Independent Study), Continuing Care Clinic (half-day weekly), Electives**
+MEDICINE: Year 6 Docent Rotation, Emergency Medicine, Rational and Safe Drug Prescribing (Self-Paced), Continuing Care Clinic (half-day weekly), Electives**

 ARTS & SCIENCES: Humanities/Social Science